Case Investigation and Contact Tracing

 After we spent time together recently, I went to get tested for COVID-19 on [date].
 Since we had contact recently, my doctor recommends that you and anyone in your home should quarantine at home and get tested even if you don’t have symptoms.

-Please let other people you have been in close contact (within 6 feet for 15 minutes or more) know so that they quarantine at home and can get tested too."
+Please let other people you have been in close contact (within 6 feet for at least 15 minutes within a 24 hour period during the infectious period) know so that they quarantine at home and can get tested too."